RFA Application Information

 - Serve as members of a ‘crisis response group’, on behalf of Facilities, to assist where needed in the event of a serious facilities related emergency or during snow events

 - Work with other campus departments to ensure common visions and goals for campus facilities

 - Other duties as assigned

 - Maintain knowledge of applicable University and departmental policies, procedures and standards

-- Be enrolled as a full-time undergraduate (minimum of 12 credits) student and/or continuing a program from undergraduate studies (Physical Therapy, etc.)
+- Be enrolled as a full-time undergraduate (minimum of 12 credits) student.

 - Live full time in the residence halls while employed as an RFA

 - Maintain satisfactory academic progress throughout the course of employment and maintain a cumulative (and period) GPA of 2.3/4.0

 - Be financially eligible for Room and Board as compensation (defined by an individual’s University financial aid package)

 - Have and maintain good standing with the Office of Residential Life